zilehuda/transtreaming/README.md

 [![Tramstreaming Architecture Diagram][architecture-diagram]](https://transtreaming-jupyter.herokuapp.com)

 ### Jupiter
 Jupiter is the front end part of this application, it is created on reactjs.
-Which communicate directly with agora for a realtime calling video calling feature.
+Which communicate directly with **Agora** for a realtime video calling feature.
 It also transcribe the data and send it back to Europa through socket connection.
 - [Github Repository](https://github.com/zilehuda/transtreaming-jupyter)

 ### Europa